 During the 2017 end-of-year holidays, I dropped and damaged the mirror box of my Nikon D5100 baby DSLR.
 It was not a new camera when I bought it on eBay (circa 2012), but it has worked flawlessly for the years I have owned it.
 Indeed had I not dropped it, it would have yielded at least another five years of service.
 I was pretty upset when I discovered it was damaged but excited that the attached lens was in good shape.
 I was also excited at the prospect of buying a new camera.
 The D5100 was released in April 2011, and in the intervening years, more recent and more capable cameras were introduced by Nikon, Sony, Fuji, Olympus and Canon.
 Buying a new camera, however, presented a new challenge.
 Which camera to choose?

-At one time or the other over the last two to three years, I have rented Olympus, Sony, Fuji and Panasonic interchangeable lens cameras.
+At one time or another over the last two to three years, I have rented Olympus, Sony, Fuji and Panasonic interchangeable lens cameras.
 They all have pros and cons, with the newer iterations of each camera improving and reducing the problem areas.

-I must look like a wet mangy dog without my camera because my wife's best friend offered to let me use her father's 1used camera and lens, a Canon EOS 5D Mk II with Canon EF 70-200 USM IL f/2.8.
+I must look like a wet mangy dog without my camera because my wife's best friend offered to let me use her father's 1 camera and lens, a Canon EOS 5D Mk II with Canon EF 70-200 USM IL f/2.8.
 The 5D Mk II is a full-frame DSLR with "pro" level features.
 The EF 70-200 mm lens is worth more than all my existing lenses combined.
-I've never used Canon cameras and lenses, and I wasn't sure what to do with this kit.
+I've never used Canon cameras and lenses and was trying to figure out what to do with this kit.
 Last week, after learning from a work colleague that any EF lens will work with the EOS 5D MK II, I started looking for used 35mm and 50mm EF lenses on eBay.
-In my mind, it was worth it to get a used lens for less than $100.
+Getting a used lens for less than $100 was worth it.
 I was tired of shooting photos of the birds in the backyard.
 However, I didn't need to.

 I remembered that my Dad had given me his Canon Rebel film camera a few years ago.
 I knew it was somewhere in the basement.
 It took a few weeks, but I finally found it.
 It has a Canon EF 28-80mm f/3.5-5.6 lens.
 It's compatible with the 5D Mk III.
 I took the camera and lens on a recent road trip to Michigan and Ohio.
-I downloaded a few photos and noticed the quality wasn't what I expected.
+I downloaded a few photos and noticed the quality could have been better.
 The images all seem "hazy".
 I assumed it was due to poor skill on my part -- shooting images with the light in the background.
 But I noticed photos taken indoors with front lightning had the same issue.
 I examined the lens and discovered some semi-transparent "goo" on the inside of the lens.

 If I continue to use this lens, I must use the Adobe Lightroom "dehaze" tool for every captured image.